Beverley Craven: Personal life

 After meeting backstage at a Tears for Fears concert in 1991, Craven began a relationship with singer-songwriter Colin Campsie.
 After the birth of their first daughter, the couple married at Culcreuch Castle in December 1994.
 The couple have three daughters.
 They initially lived in Kilburn, North-West London, before moving to Buckinghamshire in 2006, to a family home which Craven bought with the royalties from her single "Promise Me".
-She was first diagnosed with cancer in 2005.
 The couple separated in 2010, when she left her husband and daughters to live nearby.
 They divorced in 2011.

-In 2014, Craven's sister Kathy died at the age of 44.
-Craven herself was diagnosed for a second time; her breast cancer treatment meant she underwent a double mastectomy and lymph node surgery followed by five months of intense chemotherapy treatment.
+Craven's family has been significantly impacted by breast cancer, with Craven having first been diagnosed in 2005.
+In 2014, her sister Kathy died from it at the age of 44, despite having a double mastectomy.
+Craven herself was diagnosed for a second time soon thereafter; her breast cancer treatment meant she underwent a double mastectomy and lymph node surgery followed by five months of intense chemotherapy treatment.
 Her second cancer bout also led to the postponement of her 2018 Woman to Woman tour, which resumed in June 2019 after her health had improved.
 She released her updated autobiography, Truth Be Told, on 1 June 2019.
 She met her partner, Mike, a businessman in 2019, on the Internet through Guardian Soulmates.